 - 3-fluid ounce bottle of Neutrogena Liquid Face& Body Sunscreen Lotion with Broad Spectrum SPF 55 for acne prone skin.
 Stabilized with Helioplex technology and featuring the active ingredient avobenzone, it provides superior UVA/UVB protection.

-- Sunscreen lotion from #1 dermatologist-recommended sun care brand has a water-light texture that leaves a weightless, matte finish and allows skin to breathe while keeping any unwanted skin problems at bay
+- Sunscreen lotion from No 1 dermatologist-recommended sun care brand has a water-light texture that leaves a weightless, matte finish and allows skin to breathe while keeping any unwanted skin problems at bay

 If you click Buy on Amazon and make a purchase, I'll earn a small commission at no additional cost to you.